Countly/countly-sdk-documentation/android/next.md

 </p>
 <pre><code class="java">Countly.sharedInstance().remoteConfig().testingFetchVariantInformation(RCVariantCallback completionCallback)</code></pre>
 <p>
-  You can provide a RCVariantCallback (which is optional), to be called when the fetching process ends.
-Depending on the situation, this would return a RequestResponse Enum (SUCCESS, NETWORK_ISSUE, or ERROR).
+  You can provide an RCVariantCallback (which is optional) to be called when the fetching process ends.
+Depending on the situation, this would return a RequestResponse Enum (SUCCESS, NETWORK_ISSUE, or ERROR) as the first parameter and a String error as the second parameter if there was an error (null otherwise).
 A sample usage would be like this:
 </p>
 <pre><code class="java">
 Countly.sharedInstance().remoteConfig().testingFetchVariantInformation(new RCVariantCallback() {
     @Override
-    public void callback(RequestResponse result) {
+    public void callback(RequestResponse result, String error) {
         if (result == RequestResponse.SUCCESS) {
             // do sth after the success
         } else {